Securing a sandwich placement

 If you have a disability or learning difficulty, don't think that you won't be able to secure a placement; there is a huge amount of support available to you.
 We have students with disabilities at top companies in all of our target industries.
 The Placement and Careers Centre and the Disability and Dyslexia service work closely together to support you through the whole application process.
 Your Placement Officer will be happy to arrange a meeting with you and your Disability Advisor to develop a support package tailored to your needs.
 We want you to secure the best job possible, so don't leave it to the last minute; come and see us today!

 All the placement vacancies are advertised on Blackboard Learn, once you have completed your placement registration form you will be given access to the site.
 New placement opportunities are updated regularly so keep checking to see what’s new.
-If you are having problems accessing the U-Link site, please contact a member of the Placement team.
+If you are having problems accessing the Blackboard Learn site, please contact a member of the Placement team.